Locations in Denver: DrinkHere

 303-778-9530

-The Candlelight Tavern is a friendly neighborhood bar, beloved by residents of all stripes in the Wash Park area.
-Once a seedy, smoky dive, the place has been spruced up over the years, with a notable overhaul in 2013.
-Consistency and simplicity are key here: You can count on no-frills, tasty pub grub, including one of the best no-frills burgers in town.
+This friendly neighborhood bar is beloved by residents of all stripes in the Wash Park area.
+Once a seedy, smoky dive, the place has been spruced up over the years – but consistency and simplicity are key.
+You can count on no-frills, tasty pub grub, including a great basic bar burger.
 The warm glow of the Candlelight’s vintage sign still illuminates the way to one of Denver’s oldest and best bars.

 11 articles